foundata/guidelines/ansible-style-guide.md

           sanctus est Lorem ipsum dolor sit amet.
       when:
         # when clause is a raw Jinja2 expression without double curly braces or quoting
-        - foo is not defined
+        - foo is not ansible.builtin.defined
-        - bar is not defined
+        - bar is not ansible.builtin.defined

     # Use parentheses and new lines to group conditions when it helps to understand the